-Nep Sidhu’s art practice resides along a continuum comprised of conceptual and technical components originating from antiquity, with relevance for the present.
+Nep Sidhu’s art practice resides along a continuum comprised of conceptual and technical components originating from ancestry, with relevance for the present.
 His sculptural practice combines language, light-baring materials, and incantation thus creating a third space that unifies endless parallels and possibilities.
-This work is informed by the interplay of script, the poetic wave of architecture, and an affinity for community.
-To date, Sidhu has produced large-scale explorations around ancestor veneration, the divine feminine, and the intersection of myth and history.
+This work is informed by the interplay of script, textile, the poetic wave of architecture, and an affinity for community.